davefl67/davefl67/README.md

 - 💀 I'm an antisocial prick and a grumpy old man.
 - 🪪 An Original Florida Man™
 - 🟰 An Equal Opportunity Offender™.
-- 🇺🇸 Love my country, not my government.
-Moderate, blue state.
+- 🇺🇸 Moderate.
+Love my country, not my government.
 - 👞 I'm an old geezer, I have shoes your age.
 - 🚸 I probably have kids your age, too.
 - 🖖 I am a *Star Trek* fan.
 LLAP.